There are three parts of the cost of filing bankruptcy:

 The attorney's fee we charge depends on how simple or complicated your case is.
 People often ask us to quote a fee over the phone for a bankruptcy case before we have even met with them.
 It's not possible to give a sensible answer to that question until we have at least met with you and understand your situation.
-We do offer a free consultation -- an opportunity for you to tell us about your situation and for us to explain how bankruptcy law would apply in your case.
-At the end of the consultation, we will know which type of bankruptcy makes the most sense for you and we will also have a good idea of how much legal work your case would require to be done properly.
-We will quote you a fee at that time.
+But if you read our client reviews we think you will see that our clients are very happy they came to us and several reviews specifically mention that our fees are reasonable.

 This is one of the most commonly asked questions.
 Of course bankruptcy is a black mark on any credit report.
-The fact of a bankruptcy filing can be reported on your credit report for 10 years after which time it must come off.
-On the other hand, consider that most people who ask me this question have a credit reputation that is already heavily damaged, so bankruptcy may not make it any worse than it already is.
+The fact of a bankruptcy filing can be reported on your credit report for a maximum of 10 years.
+On the other hand, consider that if you are thinking about bankruptcy your credit reputation is most likely already heavily damaged, so bankruptcy may not make it any worse than it already is.
 If someone has a record of repossessions or judgments and is heavily in debt, it's doubtful he or she will be able to get a bank loan simply by avoiding bankruptcy.
-So for those people, they are not about to get a bank loan whether or not they file bankruptcy.
-So, what difference does it make?
-Also keep in mind that judgments stay alive in Florida for 20 years and can be renewed for another 20 years, so the 10-year credit reporting of bankruptcy may be better than having much longer-term judgments in effect.
-Finally, realize that credit is not really your friend.
-Credit is why you are reading this now.
-Credit means "the ability to go into debt."
-Stay as far away from credit as you can.
-If you want to buy a home, think about filing a bankruptcy to free yourself from past debts, then saving and saving your money until you have a significant down payment to offer a house seller who is willing to do owner financing.

 Either spouse can file on his or her own.
 It is not required that they both file.